TrinityEmulator/TrinityEmulator/README.md

 * **Hardware Requirements**

-    We highly recommend you run Trinity on a *WinTel (Windows on Intel) machine with an NVIDIA dedicated GPU installed with the latest driver (over version 497.09) if possible*, as this hardware/software setting is more tested than others.
-Other **minimal** requirements include:
+    You should run Trinity on a *WinTel (Windows on Intel) machine with an NVIDIA dedicated GPU installed with the latest driver (over version 497.09) if possible*, as this hardware/software setting is much more tested than others. **Minimal** hardware configurations include:
     - 4-core CPU
     - 8 GB memory
     - 1920x1080 display
     - 128 GB storage

 * **Software Prerequisites**
   1. Ensure that you have turned on Intel VT in the BIOS settings.
+By default, this is turned on for most PCs.
   2. Install Intel HAXM (recommended version is [v7.6.5](https://github.com/intel/haxm/releases/tag/v7.6.5), install instructions [here](https://github.com/intel/haxm/wiki/Installation-Instructions-on-Windows)).
-  3. And then you are good to go!
+  3. You should turn off Windows' Hyper-V if it's enabled as it inherently conflicts with Intel HAXM.
+Try the following commands in Windows Terminal:
+      ```
+      bcdedit /set hypervisorlaunchtype off
+      DISM /Online /Disable-Feature:Microsoft-Hyper-V
+      ```
+      To turn Hyper-V back on later if you need, try:
+      ```
+      bcdedit /set hypervisorlaunchtype auto
+      Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All
+      DISM /Online /Enable-Feature /All /FeatureName:Microsoft-Hyper-V
+      ```

 * **Running the Released Binary**